Jesús Tinoco: Miami Marlins

 On August 13, 2020, the Rockies traded Tinoco to the Miami Marlins in exchange for Chad Smith.
 Tinoco was designated for assignment by the Marlins on August 30.

-Second stint with Rockies
+Colorado Rockies (second stint)

 On September 3, 2020, Tinoco was claimed off waivers by the Rockies.
-On November 20, 2020, Tinoco was designated for assignment.
+On November 20, Tinoco was designated for assignment.

 On July 28, 2021, Tinoco's contract was selected by the Rockies.

 Texas Rangers

 On December 3, 2021, Tinoco signed a minor league contract with the Texas Rangers.
-On June 10, 2022, Texas selected Tinoco's contract as a COVID replacement player.
+On June 10, 2022, Texas selected Tinoco's contract as a COVID-19 replacement player.
 He was returned to the minors on June 20.
-On October 4, 2022, he gave up a home run to Aaron Judge, his 62nd of the season to break the long-standing AL record previously held by Roger Maris.
-He elected free agency on November 10, 2022.
+After spending time with the Triple–A Round Rock Express, Tinoco was selected back to the major league roster on September 1.
+On October 4, Tinoco gave up a home run to Aaron Judge, his 62nd of the season to break the long-standing AL record previously held by Roger Maris.
+On November 10, Tinoco was removed from the 40-man roster and sent outright to Triple–A; he elected free agency the same day.

 Saitama Seibu Lions

 On December 16, 2022, Tinoco signed with the Saitama Seibu Lions of Nippon Professional Baseball.
+He made 38 appearances for the Lions during the 2023 season, compiling an 0-3 record and 2.83 ERA with 29 strikeouts over 35 innings of work.
+Tinoco became a free agent following the season.

+Texas Rangers (second stint)

+On December 11, 2023, Tinoco signed a minor league contract with the Texas Rangers.
+In 15 games for the Triple–A Round Rock Express, he logged a 3.80 ERA with 27 strikeouts across 21 1/3 innings pitched.
+On May 23, 2024, Texas selected Tinoco's contract and promoted him to the active roster.
+In nine games for the Rangers, he struggled to an 8.10 ERA with nine strikeouts across 10 innings pitched.
+On June 16, Tinoco was designated for assignment by Texas.
+He cleared waivers and was sent outright to Round Rock on June 20.
+However, Tinoco rejected the outright assignment and subsequently elected free agency.

+Kansas City Royals

+On June 25, 2024, Tinoco signed a minor league contract with the Kansas City Royals.
+In 6 games for the Triple–A Omaha Storm Chasers, he compiled a 4.05 ERA with 10 strikeouts across 6 2/3 innings pitched.

+Chicago Cubs

+On July 16, 2024, Tinoco was traded to the Chicago Cubs in exchange for cash considerations.
+The Cubs purchased his contract on July 19, adding him to their major league roster.
+Tinoco made two scoreless appearances for Chicago before he was designated for assignment on July 27.